skepsun/kotatsu-parsers/CONTRIBUTING.md

 - Temporary modify the `MangaSources` annotation class: specify your parser(s) name(s) and change mode to `EnumSource.Mode.INCLUDE`
-- Run the `MangaParserTest` (`gradlew :test --tests "org.koitharu.kotatsu.parsers.MangaParserTest"`)
+- Run the `MangaParserTest` (`gradlew :test --tests "org.skepsun.kototoro.parsers.MangaParserTest"`)
 - Optionally, you can run the `generateTestsReport` gradle task to get a pretty readable html report from test results.

 ## Help

-If you need help or have some questions, ask a community in our [Telegram chat](https://t.me/kotatsuapp) or [Discord server](https://discord.gg/NNJ5RgVBC5).
+If you need help or have some questions, ask a community in our [Telegram chat](https://t.me/kototoroapp) or [Discord server](https://discord.gg/NNJ5RgVBC5).